 The argument that putting a standard Mileage Allowance into legislation was a simplification to benefit the taxpayer, does not explain why the government also removed the taxpayer’s option to apply the more accurate, more equitable but more time-consuming “strict” basis of relief at the same time.
-But that decision is explained by the Inland Revenue’s priority of reducing its own processing manpower requirements, - avoiding all those taxpayers' personal claims - while ensuring that the government could not lose out financially, even if the AMAPs rates were ever found to be wanting (say, 20 years later).
+But that decision is explained by the then-Inland Revenue’s priority of reducing its own processing manpower requirements, - avoiding all those taxpayers' personal claims - while ensuring that the government could not lose out financially, even if the AMAPs rates were ever found to be wanting (say, 20 years later).
 If and where using the now-standardised AMAPs rates did make taxpayers’ and employers’ lives easier, this was just a coincidence.

 This is part of a trend discernible even in the quite narrow field of employee expenses.
 Finance Act 2015 s 11 introduced ITEPA 2003 s 289A, as a “simplification” of the previous rules, from: